Perturbative model for the saturation of energetic-particle-driven modes limited by self-generated zonal modes: BOT simulation results

 \subsection{Collisionless case}

 We begin by analyzing the collisionless case, in which the only additional effect considered is the presence of nonlinearly generated wave introduced as an additional damping term in the pump wave evolution.
 When simulating the self-generated wave dynamics, the initial condition is not arbitrary but must satisfy the beat-driven relation given in Eq.~(\ref{forceK}).
 The parameter $K_{z}$, which links the amplitude of the self-generated ZM to the squared amplitude of the pump wave, varies depending on the characteristics of the mode and the specific plasma parameters.
+It has the dimensions of the inverse of $A_p$, and is thus normalized accordingly.
 However, our aim here is not to provide a quantitatively accurate prediction but rather to illustrate the qualitative impact of ZM generation.
 Thus, we treat $K_{z}$ as an input parameter that effectively controls the strength of beat-driven ZM generation.
 We compare the numerical results with analytic saturation estimates from Eq.~(\ref{quintic2}) using $K_{hh} = K_{z}$.
 It is worth noting that, while for the analytic case of the 1D model we had to consider the toy model involving the beat-driven higher harmonic, the code solves the coupled Eqs.~(\ref{eq:amplitudeP3}) and (\ref{eq:amplitudeZ3}) directly.

 The results for a range of $K_{z}$ values are reported in Fig.~\ref{collisionless_BOT}.
 In Fig.~\ref{K22}, BOT results are compared with the analytic prediction for the saturation coming from Eq.~(\ref{quintic2}) using $K_{z}=22$, corresponding to the case showing agreement between the quintic equation solution and gyrokinetic simulations in Fig.~\ref{fig:comparison}.
 The analytic model slightly underpredicts the normalized saturation amplitude.
 It is important to remark that for the entirety of the simulation the beat-driven relation of Eq.~(\ref{forcedriven}) is assumed.
 Thus, the ZM is following the quadratic relation with the pump even after the first amplitude peak.
 This is a consequence of our assumptions and, if the ZM amplitude becomes large enough, other nonlinear mechanisms which are not accounted for here might become dominant.
 Nevertheless, the model can, at least partially, capture the reduction in saturation amplitude due to self-generation of ZM, and, as shown in Fig.~\ref{colless_Kscan}, the reduction is stronger when the parameter $K_{z}$ is increased.
 The case with $K_{z} = 0$ is reported in Fig.~\ref{colless_Kscan} together with the expected non-zonal saturation value of $\omega_b/\gamma_L \approx 3.2$ \cite{Fried_1971}.